-32. ELECTRICITY, MAGNETISM, LIGHT AND MODERN PHYSICS.
+20:32.
+Electricity, Magnetism, Light and Modern Physics.
 5 credits.

 This is the second course in physics for engineering students.
 It covers the fundamental principles of electricity, magnetism, light and modern physics from an engineering point of view.
 Physics 31 is a prerequisite and Calculus 46 is to be taken concurrently.
 Four recitation and one laboratory period each week.
-Lab. fee.

-51-52.
+20:51-52.
 General Physics.
 4 credits each semester.

 A general survey of mechanics, heat, electricity and magnetism.
 No mathematics beyond that taken in the high school is required.
 It is a prerequisite for all later courses in physics.
 Three lectures and one laboratory period per week.
-Lab. fee.

-53. Sound and Light.
+20:53.
+Sound and Light.
 4 credits.

 The properties of a wave motion will be briefly studied.
 This leads directly to the field of sound.
 The course will deal in an elementary way with geometric and physical optics.
 Students need Sophomore mathematics and Physics 52.
 Three lectures and one laboratory period per week.
-Lab. fee.

-150. Modern Physics.
+20:150.
+Modern Physics.
 2 credits recitation.